JBab3/simpleRLdicegame/README.md

 #### Sidenote:

 It is possible to change the number of rolls a player has to win.
 If this is used the code creates several Q-tables and trains each one separately.
 This is technically unnecessary as each Q-table is applied to the same situation.
-One could save time and computer memory by using the same Q-table for every situation.
+One could save time and memory by using the same Q-table for every situation.
 This would also increase the rate at which the player's performance improves.

-I decided not to do this here, because this program was only a test for a different dice game that I play to work on after this project is finished.
+I decided not to do this here, because this program was only a kind of "proof of concept" for a different dice game that I plan to work on after this project is finished.
-In that the player will also get several choices, however in that game several different Q-tables will be necessary as there are more different situations that require individual decision-making.
+In that the player will also get several choices, however these require several different Q-tables as there are more different situations that require individual decision-making.